 There are two types of mosaic datasets: one allows you to add in your data, and the other allows you to reference another mosaic dataset.

-When you create a mosaic dataset, you can add all types of raster data and modify the properties and functions applied per raster and on the mosaic dataset.
+When you create a mosaic dataset, you can add all types of image and raster data and modify the properties and functions applied per raster and on the mosaic dataset.
 This is created using the Create Mosaic Dataset tool.
 There are no limitations on this mosaic dataset.

 Mosaic datasets and raster types

 Mosaic datasets use raster types to read and absorb the required information from raster datasets.
 It identifies metadata, such as georeferencing, acquisition date, and sensor type, along with a raster format.
 A raster type can read raster data using a raster format, such as TIFF or JPEG.
 The Raster Dataset raster type reads all raster formats; however, you may want to use a specific raster type that has been created specifically to read and display the pixel data and apply the spatial reference associated with specific raster datasets.
+Also, raster function processing chains can be automatically applied to specific raster types to perform on the fly processing on the imagery, such as NDVI processing of imagery containing red and near infrared bands.

 Many specific raster types have sophisticated capabilities and can recognize that a particular image, such as one provided by a satellite imaging company, includes a raster dataset with several bands, varying spatial resolutions, and other metadata that affect the spatial reference.
 Therefore, if the product has four bands of data at a 1-meter resolution and one band with a 30-centimeter resolution, the raster type creates a product that sharpens the lower-resolution data with the higher-resolution dataset (also known as pan-sharpening).
 Additionally, if the correct rational polynomial coefficient (RPC) information is provided, you can use this raster type to improve the fused data product by performing an orthorectification.
 Using the correct raster type, you can automatically define functions that are applied on the fly when the raster datasets are accessed.